Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Evaluation

 \subsubsection{Methodology}

 We evaluated \approach using the annotated documents with $k$-fold cross-validation ($k=5$).
 Since 50 annotated documents were used for phrase list construction and parameter tuning, we kept them in the training set and only test \approach on the remaining 50 documents.
 In each fold, we selected 10 documents from the remaining 50 documents as the test set; the training set included the other 90 documents.
 Given an information type $t$ and a test set, we compared the sentences selected by \approach with the ground truth annotated by the domain experts.
 We measured the accuracy of \approach with \emph{precision}, \emph{recall}, and \emph{F$_1$-score} ($F_1$).
 They are defined as $\mathit{Precision}=\frac{|\mathit{TP}|}{|\mathit{TP}|+|\mathit{FP}|}$ and $\mathit{Recall}=\frac{|\mathit{TP}|}{|\mathit{TP}|+|\mathit{FN}|}$, where true positives (TP) and false positives (FP) refer to sentences selected by \approach which are related or not to $t$, respectively.
 False negatives (FN) refer to cases where \approach misses a sentence related to $t$. \emph{F$_1$-score} is defined as $F_1=\frac{2\times \mathit{Precision} \times \mathit{Recall} }{\mathit{Precision}+\mathit{Recall}}$.
+These evaluation metrics work at the sentence level.
+For example, when there are four consecutive sentences annotated by the domain experts in the ground truth, and \approach correctly identifies three of them, we have $\mathit{TP}=3$, $\mathit{FP}=1$, and $\mathit{Precision}= 0.75$.

-We compared \approach with a keyword-search strategy (denoted as KW), which is a common way for regulator agents to locate sentences.
-Since we have constructed two phrase lists containing related phrases (i.e., $\mathit{rlist}$) and unrelated phrases (i.e., $\mathit{ulist}$), KW directly searched the candidate sentences with the phrase lists and selected the sentences that feature phrases in $\mathit{rlist}$ but no phrase in $\mathit{ulist}$ as related to an information type.
+We compared \approach with three baselines: a keyword-search strategy (denoted as KW), the Bidirectional Encoder Representation from Transformers (BERT) language model, and a combination of BERT and KW (denoted as BERT$_\mathit{KW}$).

+KW is a common way for regulator agents to locate sentences.
+Since we have constructed two phrase lists containing related phrases (i.e., $\mathit{rlist}$) and unrelated phrases (i.e., $\mathit{ulist}$), KW directly analyze the candidate sentences to select those that feature phrases in $\mathit{rlist}$ and no phrase in $\mathit{ulist}$ as related to an information type.

+BERT is a transformer-based language model for NLP~\cite{devlin2018bert,rogers2020primer}.
+We take BERT as a baseline because it is a typical deep neural network that has been widely used for requirement mining in requirement engineering~\cite{wang2022detecting} The input of BERT is a sentence for classification and its context sentences (i.e., its previous sentence and the next sentence, as explained in Section~\ref{sec:candidates}), which is the same information used by \approach.
+In the training phase, we fine-tuned a pre-trained BERT for each information type with the training set constructed in Section~\ref{sec:ml-analysis} for feature-based analysis of \approach.
+In the testing phase, BERT predicted the relatedness of each candidate sentence to an information type.